tangus-edmond/CC-Projects/README.md

 # CC-Projects

-Assignments and Labs from the Compiler Construction class done by #100189.
+Assignments and Labs from the Compiler Construction course.

+### Project Team
+  * 100189 - Tangus Edmond

+### Lab 1 - Lexical Analyzer
+1) A simple lexical analyzer implementation in C++
+2) An automatic lexical analyzer implementation using Flex (Bonus)